exadel-inc/esl/src/modules/esl-share/README.md

 #### Events

- - `esl:share:changed` - event to dispatch on change of ESLShareButton
+ - `esl:share:changed` - event to dispatch on `ESLShareButton` state change
- - `esl:share:ready` - event to dispatch on ready of ESLShareButton
+ - `esl:share:ready` - event to dispatch on `ESLShareButton` ready state

 ### ESLShareConfig

 #### Public API

- - `instance` - static getter that returns shared instance of ESLShareConfig
+ - `instance` - static getter that returns shared instance of `ESLShareConfig`
  - `append` - static method that appends single button or group to current configuration
  - `set` - static method that updates the configuration with promise resolved to `ESLShareConfigInit` or promise provider function
  - `buttons` - getter that returns list of all available buttons